Welcome to X-Plane! The ultimate flight simulator, constantly growing and evolving, thanks to you and developers.

 For Your Information: List is non-exhaustive.

 Ask and it is probably made, being made or someone here will take an interest in making it.
 And as you can see there are no addons that go under the full geek difficulty.
 Make a copy of your X-Plane folder today and start expanding your X-Plane!
 Remember that the X-Plane community, although growing extremely fast since the launch of XP11, is still small compared to FlightsimX and Lockheed Prepar3D.
 The backside of having such a small crowd is that the major developers don't see profit and therefor hesitate to start large projects.
 Plus side is that the community is a tight one and that it is a very friendly and welcoming atmosphere.
 Smaller developers now also have a chance to get bigger and maybe compete with the "big boys" like PMDG from FSX nad P3D down the line.
-PMDG have an excellent study level DC6 for X-Plane btw.
-So they are not totally off.
-And Orbx is coming with some scenery addons in 2018 so things are happening.
+Orbx has released a handful of sceneries already and have announced that we can expect more in the time to come, so things are happening.

 For Your Information: A Fun way to Play